-We have so many beautiful places around the world to trouble and soothing our eyes or relaxing our mood.
-The familiar ways through which we can connect with the world are Roades, Cruise and Airway.
+We have so many Beautiful places around the world to the trouble and soothing our eyes or relaxing our mood.
+The familiar ways through which we can connect with the world are Roades, Cruise, and Airway.

-Though there are many people who have a massive phobia on Airport and ships, alway choose the Roads as a comfortable journey path.
+Though many people have a massive phobia on airports and ships, always choose the Roads as a smooth journey path.
 They should think twice before driving in.

-In this article, we will be taking about the most dangerous road around the world.
+In this article, we will be talking about the most dangerous road around the world.
 Let’s check out

 10. Passage DE Gois, France